TheJacksonLaboratory/marea/README.md

 _scripts/filter_abstracts.py_ filters the _.txt_ file to select articles that are relevant according to a user-supplied set of MeSH descriptors.
 An article is deemed relevant if at least one of the the article's descriptors is a subcategory of, or identical to, one of the specified search descriptors.
 In the _.xml_ file, each MeSH descriptor and keyword is marked Y/N as a "major topic" for the article.
-The command line options for _filter_abstracts.py_ include an optional flag to restrict the search to major topics only.
+The command line parameters for _filter_abstracts.py_ include an optional flag to restrict the search to major topics only.
 Note that using this flag will drastically reduce the number of matching articles because few MeSH descriptors and even fewer keywords are marked as major topics.
 Many articles have no MeSH descriptors or keywords marked as major topics.